richardpiazza/SOSwiftVocabulary/README.md

 ### Schema.org

-This work is based on the 3.2 version of the Schema.org vocabulary.
+This work is based on the 3.4 version of the Schema.org vocabulary.

+### Significant Differences

+Although this body of work trys to adhere as closly as possibile to the defined vocabulary, some changes are required to make the API feel swifty.